ElijahElrod/ElijahElrod/README.md

 ### Hey there, I'm Elijah Elrod -

 ##
-- 🥅 I work at an adtech company as a backend software engineer.
+- 🥅 I work at an adtech company as a software engineer.
 - ⚡ Currently Learning: Go

 ---